RSE-Sheffield/RSE-Sheffield.github.io/README.md

 ```

 The `excerpt_separator` defines a token, which when placed in the blog post causes the remainder of the post to be
-omitted from blog post previews shown around the website (e.g. [here](https://rse.shef.ac.uk/blog/).
-It is recommended
+omitted from blog post previews shown around the website (e.g. the [blog](https://rse.shef.ac.uk/blog/).
+It is
-that blog posts account for the excerpt by having the first paragraph/s act as an introduction to the blog post's
+recommended that blog posts account for the excerpt by having the first paragraph/s act as an introduction to the blog
-content.
-If `excerpt_separator` is not included in the front-matter, the first line-break will be treated as the end of
+post's content.
+If `excerpt_separator` is not included in the front-matter, the first line-break will be treated as the
-the excerpt, the suggested seperator `<!--more-->` is a html comment so will not be visible within blog posts.
+end of the excerpt, the suggested seperator `<!--more-->` is a html comment so will not be visible within blog posts.

 **Warning: GitHub will refuse to serve Jekyll sites that include funny characters (e.g. `&` or `@` in the `title:` YAML
 field unless the entire title is enclosed in double-quotes**, even though the Jekyll site will build locally without